smapiot/piral/docs/questions/general.md

 Piral was created with micro frontend architectures relying on heavy client-side interaction in mind.
 As such, the primary use case of Piral requires users to enable JavaScript.

-Nevertheless, for a couple of reasons you may want to offer a non-JS (or progressive) version of your application.
+Nevertheless, for a couple of reasons, you may want to offer a non-JS (or progressive) version of your application.
 You may want to offer enhanced SEO capabilities.
-You may want to reduce initial loading / rendering time.
+You may want to reduce initial loading/rendering time.
 You may want to give non-JS users a bit more capabilities than just stating "Sorry - you need to enable JavaScript".
 We hear you loud and clear.

-Piral is fully compatible with server-side-rendering.
-However, to make a Piral instance really useful / enjoyable together with SSR you'll need to implement some logic in your server generating the HTML responses.
+Piral is fully compatible with server-side rendering.
+However, to make a Piral instance really useful/enjoyable together with SSR you'll need to implement some logic in your server generating the HTML responses.
 If you are interested in the required steps and necessary changes we recommend reading our [guideline for server-side rendering](../tutorials/11-server-side-rendering.md).

 ---------------------------------------